danielbachhuber/wcnyc2014/README.md

 ### What The Client Wants

-> For our upcoming site rebrand, we need to migrate all of the
+> For our upcoming site rebrand, we need to move all of the 'Entrepreneurship' posts (and children) to the "Businessology" category.
+Also, because it's tied to the theme launch, we need this to happen as close to the launch as possible.

+> Can you be around on Sunday night to make this happen?

 ***